OpenViva/OpenViva_Official/README.md

 - Spanish (Spain)
 - French

-# Prerequisites
+# Prerequisites for Development

-- Git LFS (Large file storage)
+Required:
 - Unity 2022.1.21f1
+- Microsoft Visual Studio
-- 3rd Party assets (you will have to ask for them manually from SolidStonee or Foxify52 since we cannot share them publically)
+- 3rd Party assets (you will have to ask for them manually from Foxify52 since we cannot share them publically)

+Recommended:
+- GitHub Desktop (For better Git management)
+- Blender (3D modelling)
+- Krita (2D modelling)

 ## Copyrights